yplai/ECAT/README.md

 # Input data format

 After calling variants from the assembled genomes, we generate a multiple sequence alignment (MSA) of all samples by aligning them to a reference genome.
+Here, we use a collection of 30 clinical isolates of *Mycobacterium tuberculosis* and the reference genome H37Rv (GenBank: NC_000962.2) as an example.
+The format of the MSA is described in details as follows.

+File name: sample_30h.align

-Here, we use a collection of 30 clinical isolates of *Mycobacterium tuberculosis* and the reference genome H37Rv (GenBank: NC_000962.2) as an example, sample_30h.align.
-The format of the MSA is descibed in details as follows.
-The first 31 lines of the MSA consists of the orders of strains where the first one is the reference.
-Other lines represent the aigned sequences for sites across the genome.
-The sites exhibiting SNPs are labeled with asterisks and annotated.
-The format of information for each site are coordinate, gene name, alias of the gene name if any, a dot symbol, an aligned sequence of nucleotides, an asterisk if it is a polymorphic site , an annotation if the SNP occurs within a gene.
+The first 31 lines of the MSA consist of the strain IDs where the first one is the reference.
+Lines starting from the 32nd represent the aigned sequences for sites across the genome.
+The SNPs are labeled with asterisks and annotated with a.a information if it is within gene regions.
+The information for each site includes coordinate, gene name, alias of the gene name if any, a dot symbol, an aligned sequence of nucleotides, an asterisk if it is a polymorphic site , an annotation if the SNP occurs within a gene.

 ```
 # H37Rv